 Was the focus of the Royal Art primarily on the spiritual aspects of the path or on labwork and ‘learning through the hands’?
 As mentioned, Alchemy is the art of raising vibrations in both Matter and in Spirit.
 It refers to a compound of practical, psychological, Nature-philosophical, mystical and medical aspects.

 The core of the alchemical tradition consists of a practical, exoteric component and a theoretical, esoteric component.
 Traditionally alchemists were involved in both the internal and external paths.
 They had both an Oratory and a Lab, hence the conjunction ‘laboratory’.
 The Oratory was a space dedicated for meditation and prayer, often arranged as a secluded sanctuary within the lab, and the lab itself was the place for the ‘labora’- the physical work.

 These alchemists of old alegedly found the material and spiritual to be complementary in their search for the Stone and to fathom the secret laws of God and Nature.
 In line with the adagio ‘A healthy mind in a healthy body’ they set out to purify both the body and their thoughts.
-The spiritual path helped them to remove gross cognitive misconceptions, fears, and destructive fanthoms within the mind.
-The controlled intake of their medicinal potions, on the other hand, allowed them to remove physical blockages and at the same time mental blockages that otherwise would lead to imbalance, sickness and degeneration.
+The spiritual path helped them to remove gross cognitive misconceptions, fears, and destructive phanthoms within the mind.
+In addition the controlled intake of their medicinal potions allowed them to remove physical blockages and at the same time mental blockages that otherwise would lead to imbalance, sickness and degeneration.

-Enrollment in our correspondence course of practical alchemy is done by applying to as candidate member of Inner Garden here.
-Our correspondence course consists will give access to:
+Enrollment in our correspondence course of practical alchemy is done by applying to as Candidate Member of Inner Garden here.
+Our correspondence course consists of and will give access to:

-A flyer of the group's yearly class or the ongoing studgy group can be downloaded below:
+A flyer of the group's yearly class or the ongoing Study Group can be downloaded below: